salano/Analytic-Engineering/Repeat Analysis/README.md

-In this section we explore repeated analysis (growth, survivor and funnel analysis)
+In this section we explore repeated analysis (growth and survivor)

 Note: growth and survivor analyses are best used on subscrption data.
+However, for this excercise, we use the shopping data.
 The data definition used for growth and survivor analysis is below.

 ```